Marvel vs. Capcom 3: Fate of Two Worlds: Reception

 At the Electronic Entertainment Expo 2010, Marvel vs. Capcom 3: Fate of Two Worlds received the award for "Best Fighting Game" from the Game Critics Awards.
-It also earned "Best Fighting Game of E3" awards from IGN, 1UP.com, and X-Play/G4.
+It also earned "Best Fighting Game of E3" awards from IGN, 1UP.com, and X-Play/G4.Marvel vs. Capcom 3: Fate of Two Worlds was nominated for Best Fighting Game at 2011 Spike Video Game Awards, but lost to Mortal Kombat.

 Prior to its release, Capcom expected to sell 2 million units of Marvel vs. Capcom 3 worldwide across both platforms.
 The game reached number 2 in the United Kingdom PlayStation 3 sales chart, behind Call of Duty: Black Ops.
 On March 30, 2011, the company announced that it had shipped more than 2 million copies of the game a month and a half after its debut.
 In response to reaching the milestone, Capcom dubbed Marvel vs. Capcom 3 a commercial success.
-As of March 2024, Fate of Two Worlds has sold 2.20 million units, with Ultimate Marvel vs. Capcom 3 selling 1.2 million units, bringing combined sales of both versions to 5.20 million copies.
+As of March 2024, Fate of Two Worlds has sold 2.20 million units, with Ultimate Marvel vs. Capcom 3 selling 3 million units (including the PC, PS4, & Xbox One port), bringing combined sales of both versions to 5.20 million copies.